 Buying your French Bulldog from a reputable breeder can reduce the risk of suffering genetic defects, including hearing loss, hip dysplasia, and breathing problems.

 Chronic illness impacting your Frenchie will more than likely cost you extra money over their life than paying that little more to have one from a reputable breeder.

 Why are blue French Bulldogs so expensive?

-Frenchies come in a variety of different colors and patterns; as expected “rare” colours such as blue, lilac and chocolate appear to cost more than standard colours such as red, fawn and white.
+Frenchies come in various colors and patterns; as expected, “rare” colors such as blue, lilac, and chocolate appear to cost more than standard colors such as red, fawn, and white.

-Breeders will often increase the prices on these colors.
-As an excuse to charge you the extra money.
-This can be anywhere from $1,500 to $8,000+ dollars.
+Breeders will often increase the prices of these colors as an excuse to charge you the extra money.
+This can be anywhere from $1,500 to $8,000+.

-The blue color of the eyes of a newborn blue french bulldogs puppies is due to a pigment called melanin.
-This pigment called a melanocyte, naturally produced by specialized cells, and if a French Bulldog has blue eyes, there is no melanin in the iris.
+The blue color of a newborn blue french bulldog puppy’s eyes is due to a pigment called melanin.
+This pigment, called a melanocyte, is naturally produced by specialized cells, and if a French Bulldog has blue eyes, there is no melanin in the iris.

-The melanocyte cells are used to react to light, and since the puppies spent several months in the belly of a mother, they did not have any exposure with sunlight.
-The puppy’s eyes may grow a permanent eye colour at about the 10th week of age, so there is no guarantee that your French Bulldog will keep their blue eyes.
+The melanocyte cells are used to react to light, and since the puppies spent several months in the belly of a mother, they did not have any exposure to sunlight.
+The puppy’s eyes may grow a permanent eye color at about the 10th week of age, so there is no guarantee that your French Bulldog will keep their blue eyes.